vitest-dev/vitest/docs/advanced/reporters.md

 declare class TestSuite {
   readonly type = 'suite'
   /**
-   * Task instance.
-   * @experimental Public task API is experimental and does not follow semver.
-   */
-  readonly task: RunnerTestSuite
-  /**
    * The project associated with the test.
    */
   readonly project: TestProject